 Tackling the Vikings rookie running back doesn't look like an enjoyable experience.
 It wasn't throughout his time dominating for Florida State when Cook averaged 4.19 yards after contact, per PFF.
 Or when he ran for 1,600-plus yards in two straight seasons.

 And containing him didn't look like much fun for the Seahawks either.
-Seattle fielded as the seventh-best run defense in 2016, and Friday they were thrashed by Cook, who finished with 40 yards on seven carries (5.7 yards per carry).
+Seattle fielded the seventh-best run defense in 2016, but Friday it was thrashed by Cook, who finished with 40 yards on seven carries (5.7 yards per carry).

 There was one sequence when he bulldozed ahead up the middle for a 15-yard gain, and then on the next play bounced to the outside for nine yards.
 He also added a 10-yard catch, because of course Cook is quite capable in that department too (488 receiving yards in 2016).